github/codeql/python/ql/src/experimental/dataflow/internal/readme.md

 ## File organisation

-The files currently live in `semmle/code/python` (whereas the exisitng implementation lives in `semmle/python/dataflow`).
+The files currently live in `experimental` (whereas the existing implementation lives in `semmle\python\dataflow`).

 In there is found `DataFlow.qll`, `DataFlow2.qll` etc. which refer to `internal\DataFlowImpl`, `internal\DataFlowImpl2` etc. respectively.
 The `DataFlowImplN`-files are all identical copies to avoid mutual recursion.
 They start off by including two files `internal\DataFlowImplCommon` and `internal\DataFlowImplSpecific`.
-The former contains all the language-agnostic definitions, while the latter is where we describe our favorite language. `Sepcific` simply forwards to two other files `internal/DataFlowPrivate.qll` and `internal/DataFlowPublic.qll`.
+The former contains all the language-agnostic definitions, while the latter is where we describe our favorite language. `Sepcific` simply forwards to two other files `internal\DataFlowPrivate.qll` and `internal\DataFlowPublic.qll`.
 Definitions in the former will be hidden behind a `private` modifier, while those in the latter can be referred to in data flow queries.
 For instance, the definition of `DataFlow::Node` should likely be in `DataFlowPublic.qll`.

 ## Define the dataflow graph